humanmade/hm-gutenberg-tools/README.md

 3. Commit your changes to master and push.
 4. Run the bash script: `./release.sh v1.2.3`

-The script will sync the the build branch with master, build assets and commit the changes, and publish a new tagged release.
+The script will sync the the build branch with master, build assets and commit the changes, and publish a new tagged version.

 ## Changelog